reframejs/reframe/docs/customization-manual.md

 ### Full Customization

-We saw in the section "Custom Browser Entry" how to write the browser entry code ourself.
+In the section "Custom Browser Entry" we saw how to write the browser entry code ourself.

 For example: